saeedalig/Shopping-Portal-Application-With-Microservices/README.md

 Also Configure them.
 Make sure that you have added required credentials in Jenkins Master in order to access them like GitHUb Token, SonarQube Token, Jfrog and Kubernetes credentials.

-Since I am pod for Jenkins master, I will be required to add Kubernetes Cluster in Jenkins Nodes (Clouds)
+Since I am using pod for Jenkins master, I will be required to add Kubernetes Cluster in Jenkins Nodes (Clouds)
 - Dashboard -> Manage Jenkind -> Nodes & Clouds.
 - Click on the clouds option and select the kubernetes.
 - If you are using a different EKS Cluster then you need to provide URL and credentials of the EKS Cluster else not.